SQL Server on Linux

-Right, it's been more than 15 years since I last opened a connection to a M$ SQL Server.
-I thought I would have another crack at it since Mircrosoft has embracced open source in general and linux in particular.
+It's been more than 15 years since I last opened a connection to a microsoft SQL Server.
+Since Mircrosoft has embracced open source in general and linux in particular it seems like a good time to try it once again.
+Particularly since you can now run SQL server on linux thanks to docker.

 I setup sql server on my linux machine using the official docker image provided by microsoft.
 However when ever the server was started according to the instructions the container would run for a few seconds and then shut down.
 If you try to connect to it during the brief period when it's alive, you get an error like this from sqlcmd:

-Sqlcmd: Error: Microsoft ODBC Driver 13 for SQL Server : Client unable to establish connection because an error was encountered during handshakes before login.
+Sqlcmd: Error: Microsoft ODBC Driver3 for SQL Server : Client unable to establish connection because an error was encountered during handshakes before login.
 Common causes include client attempting to connect to an unsupported version of SQL Server, server too busy to accept new connections or a resource limitation (memory or maximum allowed connections) on the server..
-Sqlcmd: Error: Microsoft ODBC Driver 13 for SQL Server : TCP Provider: Error code 0x68.
-Sqlcmd: Error: Microsoft ODBC Driver 13 for SQL Server : Client unable to establish connection.
-Sqlcmd: Error: Microsoft ODBC Driver 13 for SQL Server : Client unable to establish connection due to prelogin failure.
+Sqlcmd: Error: Microsoft ODBC Driver3 for SQL Server : TCP Provider: Error code 0x68.
+Sqlcmd: Error: Microsoft ODBC Driver3 for SQL Server : Client unable to establish connection.
+Sqlcmd: Error: Microsoft ODBC Driver3 for SQL Server : Client unable to establish connection due to prelogin failure.

 Searched around for quite a bit but no solid answer was found.
 Then I re read the instructions again.
 Apparently this innocuous looking bit is rather important: